PRINCIPAL INVESTIGATOR

 Tia Chitty, BS

 Ms. Chitty earned her B.S. in Psychology from Yale University, where she conducted research in the Affect Regulation and Cognition (ARC) Lab under Dr. Jutta Joormann and Ms. Jessica Duda.
 In her senior thesis, she used data from the Adolescent Brain Cognitive Development (ABCD) Study to explore the relationship between sports participation and body image dissatisfaction in youth.
-She is originally from Australia and has a strong interest in adolescent mental health.
+She has a strong interest in adolescent mental health.

 Meghan Dontha, BAH